-The following are the prerequisites for saying that there is the fact that " the disposition designated by Cabinet Order was necessary to obtain for the working of the patented invention" as set forth in Article 67-3, paragraph (1), item (i) of said Act: [i] A ban was lifted through obtainment of the "disposition designated by Cabinet Order"; [ii] The relevant act on which the ban was lifted by the "disposition designated by Cabinet Order" is included in the acts that fall under the "working of the patented invention."
+The following are the prerequisites for saying that there is the fact that " the disposition designated by Cabinet Order was necessary to obtain for the working of the patented invention" as set forth in Article 67-3, paragraph (1), item (i) of said Act: [i] A ban was lifted through obtainment of the "disposition designated by Cabinet Order"; [ii] The relevant act on which the ban was lifted by the "disposition designated by Cabinet Order"; [ii] The relevant act on which the ban was lifted by the "disposition designated by Cabinet Order" is included in the acts that fall under the "working of the patented invention."
 The fulfillment of /these two prerequisites is considered to be necessary.

 The aforementioned provision is set as a requirement for an examiner (trial examiner) to refuse an application for the registration of extension as follows: "where the disposition designated by Cabinet Order ... is not deemed to have been necessary to obtain for the working of the patented invention."
-Therefore, in order to refuse the Application, it is necessary for the examiner (trial examiner) to selectively demonstrate either [i] "that it cannot be said that a ban was lifted through obtainment of the disposition designated by Cabinet Order" (first requirement) or [ii] that "the 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet Order' is not included in the 'acts that fall under the working of the patented invention'" (second requirement).
+Therefore, in order to refuse the Application, it is necessary for the examiner (trial examiner) to selectively demonstrate either [i] "that it cannot be said that a ban was lifted through obtainment of the disposition designated by Cabinet Order" (first requirement) or [ii] that "the 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet Order" (first requirement) or [ii] that "the 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet (first requirement) or [ii] that "the 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet (first requirement) or [ii] that "the 'act on which the ban was lifted through obtainment of the disposition designated by Cabinet Order" (second requirement).